bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Batch – a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
 A batch is a minimum data set for a module to collect the events in the stream.
 Batches are collected in a window.
 The data is processed applying the idea of a sliding window.

-Processing module receives data to process from Apache Kafka and T-streams.
+The processing module receives data to process from Apache Kafka and T-streams.
 You also can use TCP as a source, but you will need an input module in this case.
 The **input module** handles external inputs, does data deduplication, transforms raw data into objects for T-streams.

 To receive the result of processing an output module is required.
 The **output module** puts the processed data from event processing pipeline to external data destinations (Elasticsearch, SQL database, RESTful).